What Is Modulus?

-A large factor to the action of a graphite rod is the small triangle shaped layers of fiber that are laid out on what is called mandrel.
+A big factor in the action of a graphite rod is the small triangle-shaped layers of fiber that are laid out on what is called a mandrel.
 The pattern and layout of these triangles are what determine a large part of a rod’s action.

 With most rod blank manufacturers, there are extremely strict quality assurance standards.
 The rods are put through their paces in terms of action, durability, and other factors to make sure that you are getting the best rod they can make for you.

 When a rod manufacturer sells rod blanks, they know that they are generally selling to professionals and folks who know their craft.
 This means higher standards are set for their product, making it a safe bet that you will get a good product.